Last Updated on October 8, 2021

 How does acamprosate stack up against other alcohol-control medications?
 The only other two options currently approved by the FDA are:

 Ria Health also prescribes other “off-label” medications that reduce alcohol cravings.
-One such drug is gabapentin, an anti-convulsant, anti-epileptic, and treatment for shingles-related pain.
+One such drug is gabapentin, an anticonvulsant that also treats neuropathy, anxiety, and insomnia.
 The others are baclofen, a muscle relaxant that activates GABA receptors to calm the brain, and topiramate, which is typically prescribed to treat seizures.

 Making Smart Choices